smolt/ldc-iphone-dev/README.md

 Restoring FPU mode
 ```

-Note: that iOS by default runs with the ARM FPU "Default NaN" and "Flush to Zero" modes enabled.
+Note: that iOS by default runs with the ARM FPU "Default NaN" (arm,arm64) and "Flush to Zero" (arm only) modes enabled.
 In order to pass many of the math unittests, these modes are disabled first.
 This is something to consider if you are doing some fancy math and expect full subnormal and NaN behavior.

 ### Unittest Status
 Most druntime and phobos unittests pass with the exceptions being math